manojchrsya/code-prez-framework/README.md

 # Step 1:
-  - Install Redis in system to store the session data.
+  - Install Nodemon and Redis.

 # Step 2:
   - Initialise knex (to create and run knex migrations) and run below commands.